 As a professional storyteller, I suffer the occasional compunction, a tug of misgiving about the whole existence of that vast cloud of data, as we’ve all now taken to calling it—its character, its purpose, its implications.
 For starters, that very word.
 Should such an exponentially compounding explosion of data even be likened to anything so comforting as a fluffy lamb-white “cloud”?
 Isn’t it more like a churning volcanic eruption, a great seething spewing-forth of material – an upwelling vision so mesmerizingly beautiful in itself, granted, that we can hardly take our eyes off it (that is, perhaps, till the heat blast comes and sweeps us away)?

-My misgivings, though, are more than merely linguistic.
+Isn’t the cloud more like a churning volcanic eruption?My misgivings, though, are more than merely linguistic.
 There is as well, for example, the problem of the insubstantiality of that entire digital spew, its sheer desperate impermanence.
 Nothing in this world, of course, has ever been completely permanent; still, it seems that across the centuries the means by which we preserve our data have been becoming less and less so with each passing iteration. (“When it comes to permanence,” as my friend Blaise Aguera y Arcas, the founding force behind the photo-stitching application Photosynth, is fond of saying, “the Rosetta Stone is the Rosetta Stone—and it’s been all downhill since then.”)

 It’s not just that hardware keeps getting replaced, such that yesterday’s delivery devices are superannuated to the point where one no longer has equipment capable of decoding old cassettes, floppy discs, zip drives, or even those lovely vinyl records uselessly arrayed in the cupboard below your CD player (assuming, that is, that you still have a CD player).
 There’s also the relentless “progress” of software.
 When the Y2K crisis was pending, there was barely anyone left who sufficiently understood how to program COBOL—old geezers had to be pulled from retirement to worry out code deposited just a few decades earlier.
 And don’t even get me started about my WordPerfect files from less than 10 years ago.